 Substantial Truth Doctrine

-Truth is usually a defense to defamation.
+Usually, truth is a defense to defamation.
 If a defamer can prove that their statements were true, they will prevail in court.
 But, a statement does not have to be accurate in every conceivable way to be considered “true.”
 This is known as the substantial truth doctrine.

 In Masson v.
 New Yorker Magazine, 501 U.S. 496, the Supreme Court held that “minor inaccuracies do not amount to falsity so long as ‘the substance, the gist, the sting, of the libelous charge be justified.”